Skip to content

 Body Sizes Medium (500 - 1000g)

-Threat Factors Powerline Interactions, Pesticide Poisoning, Lead Poisoning
+Threat Factors Pesticide Poisoning, Lead Poisoning, Electrocution and collision with transmission wires

 The Black Kite is a medium-sized bird of prey that glides and spends extensive time in the air.
 Its long-angled wings and long forked tail give it a “gangly” appearance.
 Plumage is a relatively uniform dark brown.
 The underside of the wing has pale panels on the inner primary feathers and the outer “finger” primaries are dark.
 Many individuals have grey heads and dark eye rings.
 Juvenile Black Kites are a bit paler and have spotted backs and heads.
 Black Kites are omnivorous and frequent garbage dumps and landfills.
 They also catch flying insects, and thus spend much of their time airborne.